Style Sheet

 • Use lower case for broad regional literary-cultural and academic fields (southern literature, southern history, southern studies, etc.) and upper case for specific titles of fields or movements (Southern Gothic, New Southern Studies, etc.).

-Punctuation and Italics:
+Punctuation and Italics

 • US and USA, not U.S. and U.S.A.